Michael E. Levine

-Michael E. Levine (Born New York, NY, United States) was a "Distinguished Research Scholar" at the New York University School of Law.
-He was involved in the world of air transportation and its regulation as a senior airline executive, an academic and a government official.
+Michael E. Levine (died February 3, 2017) was a "Distinguished Research Scholar" at the New York University School of Law.
+He made substantial contributions to the world of air transportation and its regulation as a senior airline executive, an academic and a government official.
 He retired from Northwest Airlines in 1999 to return to academic life.

 Background

 Levine held a BA degree from Reed College (1962) and an LLB degree from Yale Law School (1965).
 He did graduate work in economics at Yale and the University of Chicago.

 Airline executive

-As an airline executive, Levine served at Continental Airlines (1981–82) and Northwest (1992–99) as an Executive Vice President and was President and CEO of New York Air (1982–84), guiding that post-deregulation airline to its first profit.
+As an airline executive, Levine served at Continental Airlines (1981–82) and Northwest (1992–99) as an Executive Vice President and was President and CEO of New York Air (1982–84), guiding that post-deregulation startup airline to its first profit.
 At Northwest, he was principally responsible for the commercial strategy and activities of the company, and for developing and executing Northwest's pioneering alliance strategy, including its joint venture with KLM and its alliance with Continental.
-At Continental, he had similarly broad responsibilities and was principally responsible for the realignment of its Micronesian system to serve Japan.
+At Continental, he had similarly broad responsibilities and was principally responsible for the realignment of its Air Micronesia subsidiary to serve Japan.